rubenhx/G-PROG/README.md

 ---

-## 🔍 Overview
+## Overview

 Glaucoma is a leading cause of irreversible blindness.
+Identifying patients at risk of rapid disease progression is critical to preventing vision loss.

 **G-PROG** provides a reproducible pipeline to:

 - Train and evaluate progression models for longitudinal glaucoma data